nettings/medianet/README.md

 * Mike Brady's shairport-sync, an Apple AirPlay(tm) receiver

 #### Video
+> Due to the upstream switch from v4l2 to libcamera, v4l2rtspserver is currently
+> broken.
+Working on a fix.
 * Michel Promonet's v4l2rtspserver and a gstreamer-based low latency stream playback service, to be used as an affordable HDMI network extender in combination with a 30 € USB HDMI grabber, or to stream the Pi camera, with